nverchev/drytorch/docs/tutorials/metrics_and_losses.md

 DRYTorch helps you **standardize and document** your model's metrics and loss.

+## Design
+The modular design extends to metrics and losses.
+DRYTorch provides a common interface for both, allowing you to easily switch between different libraries.

 ### Terminology

 An **objective** is a criterion for model performance evaluation.
 We distinguish between two types: